frangucc/thenodechronbook/remoting.md

 GOU doing some serious hacking in unix, the unix cheat sheet -- getting the environments up and running and prepared to really do some hacking projects...
 SETUP...
 Need aretwork, bring in the stuff I got... padd around the stuff I got...

+This is where we need to boot up a system - this is where Gou's over should shots, booting the PI and other scenes come into play.

+**PI SETUP SCRIPT**

+1) I must *FLASH* the OS IMAGE if I want to boot the PI.

+2) When I *BOOT* the PI with the IMAGE and hold F7 i get a [LINUX TERMINAL]

+3) On Linux, I run [these commands] to get Node.js and NPM installed

+4) When I install [GIT] using [NPM] i can then run any open source script or app.

+5) When I *clone* a repo with GIT I can run it by following the README

+6) If I [Install Gou's Remotify App] I can VNC or Terminal or SSH into my PI and get ROOT access and run any command on the machine I want. [add to Remoting In Chapter]

+---